dji-sdk/Onboard-SDK/sample/commandline/README.md

+#### This documentation is now deprecated, please refer to <https://developer.dji.com/onboard-sdk/documentation/github-platform-docs/commandline/README.html> in DJI Developer Website.

-#A completely revamped version of the command line sample is coming soon!
+#### A completely revamped version of the command line sample is coming soon!

 #DJI Onboard SDK Command Line Sample